porya-gohary/schedule_abstraction-main/README.md

 ### Verbose

-If the flag `-v` is set when launching an analysis, the tool will show analysis progress in the terminal.
+If the flag `--verbose` is set when launching an analysis, the tool will show the analysis progress in the terminal.

 ### Evolution of the SAG width